qwertie/home/misc/Atlas-Shrugged-summary.md

 > "One of your friends, Mr. Rearden.
 The owner of a copper mine in Arizona, who reported to us that you had purchased an extra amount of copper last month.
 Copper is one of the ingredients of Rearden Metal, isn't it? [...]
 The rest was easy to trace.
 You mustn't blame that mine owner too much.
 The copper producers, as you know, are being squeezed so badly right now that the man had to offer something of value in order to obtain a favor, an 'emergency need' ruling which suspended a few of the directives in his case and gave him a little breathing spell.
 The person to whom he traded his information knew where it would have the highest value, so he traded it to me, in return for certain favors he needed."

 > [...]
 "Did you really think that we want those laws to be observed?" said Dr. Ferris.
 "We want them broken.
-You'd better get it straight that it's not a bunch of boy scouts you're up against— then you'll know that this is not the age for beautiful gestures.
+You'd better get it straight that it's not a bunch of boy scouts you're up against — then you'll know that this is not the age for beautiful gestures.
 We're after power and we mean it.
 You fellows were pikers, but we know the real trick, and you'd better get wise to it.
 There's no way to rule innocent men.
 The only power any government has is the power to crack down on criminals.
 Well, when there aren't enough criminals, one makes them."

 He refuses to sell.